RestlessWanderer/ipsec/README.md

 ## VRF Support

 ## Example Topologies and Configurations
 The following example topologies and configurations have been deployed and tested on actual hardware consisting of 3x Arista DCS-7280CR3MK-32P4S-F as the VPN endpoints, and various other non-crypto 7280 and 720XP access switches.
-These topologies also use BGP peering for the underlay transport network, and across the VPN tunnel/s.
+These topologies also use BGP peering across the VPN tunnel/s.

 The configurations that are included are just for the relevant devices running the IPSec tunnel interfaces, and relative to the IPSec and routing operation.
 Base and global config parts are left out.
 ### IPSec VPN with eBGP Routing
 This topology is a simple site to site IPSec VPN between two Arista 7280CR3Mks.
-With a single, directly connected link for the underlay transport between the switches, eBGP is only running across the tunnel interface to advertise the local subnets.
+With a single, directly connected link for the underlay transport between the switches and eBGP running across the tunnel interface to advertise the local subnets.

 <img src="images/IPSec VPN-eBGP - Logical.png">
 &nbsp